My 3 Best Ways to Level Up in LIfe with a Gratitude Journal

 Also, I know that digging into my feelings and cultivating more self-awareness is always a goal of mine.
 So, I naturally write longer journal entries as a result.

 If you relate, a blank-lined gratitude journal for women with a fun cover will be more your speed.

 The spiral-bound gratitude journals I designed for my store have plenty of blank space for you to freely express yourself.
-Plus, the covers are both durable and super cute, with gratitude affirmations on the inner front cover as not to disrupt your writing space.
+Plus, the covers are both durable and super cute, with love letters and affirmations from me on the inner front cover so as not to disrupt your writing space.

 No matter which option you choose, try to commit to making writing in your gratitude journal a daily self-care practice.
 And when you do, thank yourself for making your happiness a priority.